shoutem/shoutem.github.io/_posts/1-1-5-CreatingScreen.md

 <img src='{{ site.baseurl }}/img/getting-started/extension-plain-details.png'/>
 </p>

 We finished UI skeleton for our extension.
 But, it doesn't look as nice as we planned at the beginning.
-That's because we're using plain React Native components. `Shoutem UI Toolkit to the rescue!`.
+That's because we're using plain React Native components. **Shoutem UI Toolkit** to the rescue!.